panyam/vibrant/INSTRUCTIONS.md

 * Each entry level page components/XYZPage.ts (or .tsx) is compiled by our webpack config into templates/gen.XYZPage.html so that this generated bundle is included by templates/XYZPage.html

+* We are using templates/TemplateRegistry.html to store a bunch of client side templates.
+This file should always be included via "{{# include ... #}}" after the body in the html.